-- Strain all liquid in the pot, pressing juices out of the onion, carrot etc. Return sauce into pot, bring to simmer and stir.
+- Strain all liquid in the pot, pressing juices out of the onion, carrot etc. (Optional - can skip if you don't mind chunky sauce) Return sauce into pot, bring to simmer and stir.
 Adjust as necessary - simmer to reduce/thicken, add water to thin, season with salt and pepper if needed.

 - Place beef on serving plate, spoon over sauce.
 Serve!